 - Monitor your credit report: watching your credit report closely helps you identify when new information lands on your report, and you can act quickly if there is fraudulent activity.

-Staying on top of your credit with credit monitoring services is one of the most important things you can do to protect your credit.
+Staying on top of your credit with identity and credit monitoring services is one of the most important things you can do to protect your credit.